Should You Buy Flying Blue miles?

 The Transaction Ledger in SkyStatus shows every mile source with its cost - making it easy to spot which acquisition methods give you the best CPM.

-Current Purchase Pricing (December 2025)
+Current Purchase Pricing (April 2026)

-Flying Blue sells miles through their Miles Hub (powered by Points.com).
+Flying Blue sells miles through their miles Hub (powered by Points.com).
 The standard rate is 3.05 US cents per mile (approximately €0.028).
 Promotions offering 50 to 100% bonus miles reduce the effective cost.

 Purchase Option Price (USD) Effective CPM Assessment